Thursday, May 3, 2018

 "Anyone who does not love does not know God, because God is love.
 In this the love of God was made manifest among us, that God sent his only Son into the world, so that we might live through him.
 In this is love, not that we have loved God but that he loved us and sent his Son to be the propitiation for our sins."
 (1 John 4:8-10)

-God does indeed have love for us.
+God does indeed love us, but it is more than warm feelings.
 He has provided a means for us to escape divine condemnation.
 The richness of His mercy is unsearchable.
-He does desire reconciliation, especially with those who believe on Him for salvation.
+He desires reconciliation with sinners, especially those who believe on Christ for salvation.
 Nevertheless, we should not take these truths lightly.
-We should abhor sin.
-We should reject it at all costs.
-The command for us to love our enemies is rooted in God's provisional love for sinners.
+We should abhor sin, just as He does.
+We should reject it, regardless of the cost.
+In fact, the command for us to love our enemies is rooted in God's provisional love for sinners.

-We are justified by God's grace through our faith in the work of His Son Jesus Christ.
+We are justified by God's grace through our faith in Christ's atonement for sin.
 We cannot merit our salvation.
 God desires that all men come to salvation (Acts 17:26-31).
 He wants all to come to repentance (2 Peter 3:9).
 He has no desire in punishing the wicked (Ezekiel 18:23; 33:10-11).
 It is not God who sends people to hell.
-People end up there because that is the eternal destiny they chose.
+People end up there because that is the eternal destiny that they chose for themselves.
 There is a day coming in which every man will give account of himself to God.

 No comments: